mitchellh/radar/README.md

 Radar is a tool which provides a drop-in solution to catching and reporting errors in your Ruby applications in customizable ways.

-Radar is different from available tools such as Hoptoad and Exceptional since the former are built with Rails apps in mind, logging to a central server, whereas Radar was initially built for [Vagrant](http://vagrantup.com), a command line tool.
+Radar is not a typical exception notifier such as Hoptoad and Exceptional since the former are built with Rails apps in mind, logging to a central server.
+Instead, Radar was initially built for [Vagrant](http://vagrantup.com), a command line tool.
 And instead of solely logging to a central server, Radar supports logging in configurable ways (to a file, to a server, to a growl notification, etc.)